ethanbeaver/CPP-Pass/README_professor.md

 **Ethan Beaver:**

 I wrote the entirety of main.cpp, disk_storage.cpp, and disk_storage.h.
 So, basically I wrote the User Interface and the writing to and from files.
 Functionality of each of the files are as follows:

-   main:
+_main_:

 - Parsing of user inputs from the command line.
 - Redirecting to appropriate functions

-   disk_storage:
+_disk_storage_:

 - Securely writing to and from files
 - User interface options

 **Quillan Jacobson:**

--Assisted in conceiving project idea
+- Assisted in conceiving project idea
--Reviewed written code and fucntion
+- Reviewed written code and fucntion
--Offered what support i could when writing
+- Offered what support i could when writing